 Application forms ask for your name, address, nominee details, guardian’s name in case you are a minor, PAN number, and so on and so forth.

 In conclusion, You will be entered the number of units you want to purchase.
 However, we already know the price of the units which have been declared by the government.

 In addition, you will get a discount of INR 50/gram to complete the entire process online.

 Allotment of Sovereign Gold Bond

-If the investor meets the eligibility criteria, produces a valid identification document and remits the application amount on time, he/she will receive the allotment.
+If the investor meets the eligibility criteria, produces a valid identification document, and remits the application amount on time, he/she will receive the allotment.

 How Do I Download SGB Certificate?

 You can not download the certificate from the RBI.
-The customers will be issued Certificate of Holding on the date of issuance of the gold bonds.
+The customers will be issued a Certificate of Holding on the date of issuance of the gold bonds.